Skip to Main Content

 What is data visualisation?

-Data visualisation is a means of taking data from a spreadsheet or database and making it easy to read, interpret and understand by turning that data into images, graphs and diagrams.
+Data visualisation is a means of taking numerical data and making it easy to read, interpret and understand by turning it into images, graphs and diagrams.

 Who is your audience?